Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Experimental Results

 \subsection{Computational Architecture}

 For our experiments, we use an implementation that is based on the Message Passing Interface (MPI)\cite{mpi4py} framework for decentralized computation and OpenMP for multithreading.
-The computational architecture used in our experiments is illustrated on a sample power network divided into three regions depicted in Figure \ref{fig:comparch}.
+The computational architecture for the sample power network depicted in Figure \ref{fig:sample_synchronous} is presented in Figure \ref{fig:comparch}.
 The architecture follows a hybrid MPI-OpenMP architecture where each region is assigned one MPI process and every maintenance epoch for the regional subproblem is assigned to one OpenMP thread.
 Using a distributed memory framework like MPI for decentralization helps us evaluate the algorithm in an environment close to the \emph{real-world}, where each region may represent various utilities.
 Our multithreaded decentralized computational architecture and software framework can be easily extended to a geographically distributed computational environment.